brianpurkiss/site-checklist/checklist-launching.md

 	* Test on large smartphone
 	* Test on small smartphone
 * Ensure social network links are correct
+* Credit link in the footer or on the about page

 # Just before going live and while going live

 * Ensure all plugins/modules/etc are up to date
-* Ensure contact forms function and are sent to the client's email address
+* Ensure contact forms function and are sent to the client's email address and submit correctly
 * Ensure Newsletter signup forms function
 * Backup site theme, database, etc
 * Run a [broken link checker](https://validator.w3.org/checklink)
+* If payments are taken, verify test mode is turned off and actual payments go through
+* Ensure Google Analytics has been installed
+* Ensure site is set to allow search engine crawling, be it settings in the CMS or removal of rel="noindex" from header
-* **Have someone else double check everything**
+* **Have someone else double check all major components**

 # After Live